HanLab-BME-MTU/applications/README.md

 ### For Developers
 --------------
 + Changes to the `master` branch are permitted.
-+ Please avoid pushing large (>1MB) non-code files such as data/images or .mat files to the repository.
++ Please avoid pushing large (>1MB) non-code files such as data/images or .mat files to the repository.# applications